Student-centric advice and objective recommendations

 I suppose I could have started with this, but there is a trick to this whole lesson.
 Every student in the United States of America (sorry again, international folks) has a financial safety school, literally right in their own backyard.

 In-state public schools exist to support the residents of the state where they are located.
-This means that they offer low and affordable rates of tuition for in-state students (and select out-of-state students: see tuition consortiums).
+This means that they offer low and affordable rates of tuition for in-state students (and select out-of-state students).

 These schools also run the scope of selectivity, so there should be something for every student.
-From the “Public Ivies” like University of Virginia and University of North Carolina at Chapel Hill to schools with open admissions policies, there is something for everyone’s version of a safety school.
+From the “Public Ivies” to schools with open admissions policies, there is something for everyone’s version of a safety school.

 In-state tuition for non-residents